DTU-advR/TidyThursday/README.md

 ### Installing Tidyverse

-You can install Tidyverse like so:
+Once you have either `R/RStudio` running on your laptop or created an RStudio Cloud account, you can install [Tidyverse](https://www.tidyverse.org/) like so:

 ``` r
 install.packages("tidyverse")
 ```

+Congratulations!
 That's it!
-Now you're ready for CBio Thursday - Introducing Tidyverse in R.

-See you soon!
+Now you're ready for the workshop - See you soon!

 Tentative Schedule
 ------------------